Sarah Pearson PhD (c), MMT, Dip SCP, RP (CRPO# 003835)

 - Humanistic: this is a big word, but it refers to a whole approach to therapy that centers experiential, relational ways of being in the therapy (zoom) room.
 It focuses less on a client’s problems and pathologies and more on who they actually are.
 It also focuses on the experience of being in relationship with the therapist in the moment – what comes up for us?
 What do we need to feel supported?
 How does that translate to all our other relationships?
 As a humanistic therapist, I draw on the “here and now,” often inviting a client to get more curious about what it feels like to talk about something that happened in your life, rather than focus so much on the content itself.
 My master’s degree in music therapy, as well as my year-long training in Gestalt therapy, were all highly humanistic.

-- Anti-oppressive-aspiring: therapy is political.
+- Justice-oriented: I strongly believe that individual wellness is inseparable from community justice.
+In this late-capitalist era of climate collapse and ongoing colonization, much about our everyday lives are inherently traumatizing.
+I try to work critically with the therapy tools I have been taught, exploring with my clients where they can heal and help and where these tools may be complicit in further marginalizing them.
+I believe that activism can play an essential role in mental health, and that ethical mental healthcare must look always explore the wider systems of oppression that contribute to individual mental health struggles.
+Paying reparations to communities harmed by social work and psychotherapy practices, especially Indigenous communities, is an important part of how I manage the financial side of my business.
+Therapy is political.
 There is a fine line between being supported through, and being criminalized for, life’s struggles.
 Race, class and gender will almost always play a role in where that line gets drawn.
 As a white settler I am on a committed and imperfect path to towards anti-racism and Indigenous allyship.
-In my therapy practice, I try to work critically with the therapy tools I have been taught, exploring with my clients where they can heal and help and where these tools may be complicit in further marginalizing them.
-I believe that activism can play an essential role in mental health, and that ethical mental healthcare must look always explore the wider systems of oppression that contribute to individual mental health struggles.
-I strive to support the values and politics of my clients, and be open about mine.
-Paying reparations to communities harmed by social work and psychotherapy practices, especially Indigenous communities, is an important part of how I manage the financial side of my business.

 About my practice